So You Think You Can Dance Australia: Season 1 (2008)

 Auditions for the first season were held during July and August 2008 in Perth, Brisbane, Melbourne, Adelaide and Sydney.
 After being selected, through either an impressive initial audition or after a choreography workshop, the top 100 contestants spent a week in Sydney for more auditions, ultimately forming a Top 20.
 Auditions began on 9 October 2007 in Brisbane, Queensland and ended in Sydney, New South Wales on 6 November 2007.
-A 600-seat arena was constructed in Sydney for the finals.
+A 600-seat arena was constructed in Sydney for the live shows.
 Jack Chambers was announced as the winner on 26 April 2008.
 Chambers won $200,000 prize money and the title of Australia's Favourite Dancer, with Rhys Bobridge, Kate Wormald, Demi Sorono finishing as runner-up, third place and fourth place respectively.
-Several finalists later performed during the 2008 Australian Idol grand final, as well as Ten's New Year's Eve broadcast.
+Several contestants later performed during the 2008 Australian Idol grand final, as well as Ten's New Year's Eve broadcast.

 Season 2 (2009)

 Auditions for the second season were held during September and November 2008.
-Dancers auditioning were requested to bring pre-approved copyright music CDs because of music licensing issues.
-Judges hoped that season 2 would see more industry dancers auditioning after the favourable response to the first season of the show.
+Contestants auditioning were requested to bring pre-approved copyright music CDs because of music licensing issues.
+Judges hoped that season 2 would see more industry contestants auditioning after the favourable response to the first season of the show.
 Repeats of the performance and results show aired a week later on MuchMusic.
 Talia Fowler was announced the winner on 27 April 2009.
 Fowler received $200,000 prize money, the title of Australia's Favourite Dancer and the opportunity to perform at the finale of America's version of So You Think You Can Dance, while Ben Veitch came 4th place, then Amy Campbell came 3rd place, while lastly Charlie Bartley was named runner-up.

 Nigel Lythgoe and Mary Murphy made separate appearances in this season as guest judges.